lefcgis/Mapping-QGIS-world/README.md

 # Mapping-QGIS-world
-Cómo va creciendo la fe en QGIS en cada latitud.
+This project talk about how QGIS is growing up all around the world, in every coordinate beat a fell.
+Born a new way to believe again. en cada latitud.
 Un sentimiento, una nueva forma de volver a creer.
-Arrepentíos y aceptad la fe en QGIS.

-#ComparteYlibérate
+¡Arrepentíos y aceptad la nueva fe en QGIS!

 This repository was developed by
 <p>